Chapter 1 Mathematical preliminaries

 Figure 1.5: Left: Tangent line of function \(f(x)\) at point \(x_0\).
 Centre: Secant line of function \(f(x)\) between point \(x_0\) and point \(x_0+h\); the horizontal distance between these two points is \(\Delta x\) and the vertical distance is \(\Delta f(x)\).
 Right: Set of secant lines of function \(f(x)\) between point \(x_0\) and point \(x_0+h\) for progressively decreasing increments \(h\).

-Mathematically, the slope amounts to the limiting value of the ratio of the (vertical) increment of the function, \(\Delta f(x)\), for an (horizontal) increment of \(x\), \(\Delta x\), for \(\Delta x\) approaching zero, \(\Delta x \to 0\): \[\begin{equation} f'(x)=\frac{df(x)}{dx}=\lim_{\Delta x \to 0}\frac{\Delta f(x)}{\Delta x} \tag{1.20} \end{equation}\]
+Mathematically, the slope amounts to the limiting value of the ratio of the (vertical) increment of the function, \(\Delta f(x)\), and the (horizontal) increment of \(x\), \(\Delta x\), for \(\Delta x\) approaching zero, i.e. \(\Delta x \to 0\): \[\begin{equation} f'(x)=\frac{df(x)}{dx}=\lim_{\Delta x \to 0}\frac{\Delta f(x)}{\Delta x} \tag{1.20} \end{equation}\]

 This can be visualised as a secant line of the function between two points, \(x_0\) and \(x_0+h\) (Figure 1.5, centre), whose slope is: \[\begin{equation} \frac{\Delta f(x)}{\Delta x}=\frac{f\left(x_0+h\right)-f\left(x_0\right)}{\left(x_0+h\right)-\left(x_0\right)}=\frac{f\left(x_0+h\right)-f\left(x_0\right)}{h} \tag{1.21} \end{equation}\]